Skip to main content

 records_exposednumberTotal DNS records exposed across all vulnerable servers

-detailsarrayPer-server AXFR test results with status, record count, sample records, response time, and transaction ID verification
+detailsarrayPer-server AXFR test results with status, record_count, sample_records (owner names), record_type_counts (per-RR-type), response time, and transaction-ID verification

 recommendationsarraySecurity hardening recommendations (TSIG, ACLs, TLS)